PCT | Going Squirrelly?

 Easier said than done, right?
 Well technology has caught up with the problem.
 Years ago pest control professionals were able to drive squirrels, roof rats, and raccoons out of attics with the annoying 500 watt flash of a camera.
 However, the flash developed so much heat that the technicians were afraid the attic would catch fire.

 Today there is a product on the market that does something similar, but does not produce any heat.
 It is called the Evictor Strobe Light by Pest Tools.
-It is a high intensity strobe light that comes in two sizes and pulses 90 times per minute.
-The power of the smaller unit, the 10K, is 175,000 candlepower.
-The power of the larger unit, the 100K, is one million candlepower.
+It is a high intensity strobe light that pulses 90 times per minute and is very annoying to squirrels, roof rats, and racoons.

 I had squirrels in my own attic crawl space for 25 years.
 I was anxious to solve my own problem.
-I installed 3 of the smaller Evictor Strobe Light 10K units.
-I have been squirrel free ever since.
+I installed 3 Evictor Strobe Lights in my own attic and I have been squirrel free ever since!
 Sometimes it seems like a minor miracle not to hear them running, jumping, and chewing in the middle of the night.

 After the strobe light installation, I was sure I had a winner.
 I saw the squirrels building a new nest in my backyard maple tree, away from my house.
 I was absolutely convinced when one squirrel descended halfway down the tree and scolded me as I walked by.
 He seemed to know I was responsible for putting the strobe lights in the attic